FOREX-Yen claws back ground as looming winter chills vaccine cheer

 By Tom Westbrook

-SYDNEY, Nov 18 (Reuters) - The safe-haven Japanese yen sat near a one-week high and a steady U.S. dollar held commodity currencies in check on Wednesday, as worries about rising coronavirus cases tempered optimism around promising vaccine trials.
+SYDNEY, Nov 18 (Reuters) - The safe-haven Japanese yen climbed to a one-week high and a steady U.S. dollar held commodity currencies in check on Wednesday, as tighter economic restrictions across the United States and Europe tested market optimism over vaccine trials.

-At 104.14 per dollar, the yen JPY= has recouped more than half of the steep losses it suffered last week after Pfizer announced it had developed a working COVID-19 vaccine.
+At 104.04 per dollar, the yen JPY= has recouped nearly two thirds of the steep losses it suffered last week after Pfizer announced it had developed a working COVID-19 vaccine.

-Bitcoin BTC=BTSP, sometimes regarded as a haven asset or at least a hedge against inflation, has surged to a three-year high against the dollar and the risk-sensitive Australian and New Zealand dollars were a fraction softer, along with stocks.
+Bitcoin BTC=BTSP, sometimes regarded as a haven asset, or at least a hedge against inflation, soared above $18,000 for the first time in nearly three years, while risk sensitive Asian currencies struggled, save for a rising Chinese yuan.
+CNY/

-"The slight cooling of equity sentiment has put a cap on currencies," said Westpac currency analyst Imre Speizer.
+"Further positive vaccine-development news is still expected over the next few days or weeks, and it does lower the downside risk to global growth," said Citi strategist Johanna Chua.

 Surging cases have driven record hospitalisations and fresh restrictions on gathering in the United States, while new outbreaks vex authorities in Japan, South Korea and Australia.